maherou/Teaching/files/CS373/2023-Fall-Final-Presentation-Schedule.md

 ## CSCI 373: Fall 2023 Final Presentation Schedule

-### Location: Room 270, Main Building, CSB and Virtual via Zoom
+### Location: Room TBD, Main Building, CSB and Virtual via Zoom

 Family and friends are welcome to attend in person or via Zoom.